 Myth 4: You don’t need routine A/C system maintenance.

-Myth 5: Finding out about the contractor isn’t important.
+Myth 5: Researching the contractor isn’t necessary.

-Myth 7: Continuously running ceiling fans will help keep your home cool.
+Myth 7: Constantly running ceiling fans will help cool your home.

 Myth 8: Don’t worry about where the thermostat is installed.